eonx-com/easy-monorepo/packages/EasyApiPlatform/docs/install.md

 ---eonx_docs---
-title: Installation - Hacking into the Matrix
+title: Installation
 weight: 1000
 ---eonx_docs---

-# Installation - Unleashing the Code
+# Installation

-## Using Composer - Commandeer the Package
+## Using Composer

-Prepare for infiltration by acquiring the coveted package using [Composer][https://getcomposer.org/]:
+To install this package, we recommend using [Composer][https://getcomposer.org/]:

 ```bash
 $ composer require eonx-com/easy-api-platform
 ```

-## Integrating with Symfony - Hack the Matrix
+## Integrating with Symfony

-### Registering the Bundle - Bypassing the Safeguards
+### Registering the Bundle

-For those embracing the power of [Symfony Flex][https://flex.symfony.com/], the bundle registration is done for you - a mere trifle.
-But for the daring hackers who seek to control every aspect, perform the following maneuvers to register the bundle
+If you're using [Symfony Flex][https://flex.symfony.com/], the bundle registration step has already been done for you automatically.
+If not, follow these simple steps to register the bundle manually:
-manually:

-1. Crack open the `config/bundles.php` file in your Symfony project.
+1. Open the `config/bundles.php` file in your Symfony project.

-2. Execute the forbidden code:
+2. Add the following line to the file:

    ```php
    // config/bundles.php